This week in Rainberry Bay: 4/11/2025

 ALL SPORTS: PICKLEBALL, BOCCE, STICKBALL, TENNIS CLUB & COMMITTEE, PICKLEBALL, TABLE TENNIS, BOWLING

-CLASSES: FICTION BOOK DISCUSSION, NIA, CURRENT EVENTS, MEDITATION, EZ FITNESS, WATER AEROBICS, GENTLE YOGA, FLOWERS/ARTS & CRAFTS, CARD-MAKING, CLAY, CANASTA, Crafts with Babs, WATER AEROBICS, BEADING
+CLASSES: FICTION BOOK DISCUSSION, NIA, CURRENT EVENTS, MEDITATION, EZ FITNESS, WATER AEROBICS, GENTLE YOGA, FLOWERS/ARTS & CRAFTS, CARD-MAKING, CLAY, CANASTA, Crafts with Babs, BEADING

 POOL INFO – No glass is allowed

 MISC.
-INFO - TOLL SCAM, OFFICE HOURS, GARBAGE PICKUP Tuesday & Friday - recycling Tuesday morning – bulk Friday morning.
+INFO - OFFICE HOURS, GARBAGE PICKUP Tuesday & Friday - recycling Tuesday morning – bulk Friday morning.
 New red/blue reflector program – see info from the office/forms in the clubhouse lobby.
-General Election mail-in voting info.

 BOARD: